 Turkish rescuers pull girl from rubble 4 days after quake

-Turkish rescuers in the Turkish coastal city of Izmir have pulled a young girl out alive from the rubble of a collapsed apartment building four days after a strong earthquake hit Turkey and Greece.
+Rescuers in the Turkish coastal city of Izmir pulled a young girl out alive from the rubble of a collapsed apartment building on Tuesday, four days after a strong earthquake hit Turkey and Greece.

-The girl, Ayda Gezgin, was seen being taken into an ambulance on Tuesday, wrapped in a thermal blanket, amid the sound of cheers and applause from rescue workers.
+The girl was seen being taken into an ambulance, wrapped in a thermal blanket, amid the sounds of applause and chants of “God is great!" from rescue workers and onlookers.

+Media reports identified her as 4-year-old Ayla Gezgin.
+She had been trapped inside the rubble for 91 hours since Friday's quake struck in the Aegean Sea.

+Rescuer Nusret Aksoy told reporters that he heard a child scream before locating the girl next to a dishwasher.
+He said Ayla waved at him, told him her name and said that she was okay.

 The U.S. Geological Survey rated the quake at 7.0 magnitude, although other agencies in Turkey recorded it as less severe.